rjcohn/alexa-pymyq/README.md

 16. Click Test at the top.

-    * Change the pulldown value form Off to Development.
+    * Change the pulldown value from Off to Development.

 7. Congratulations!
 You are now ready to test your skill by giving Alexa the commands below: